moderndatacompany/dataos.info/docs/resources/lens/user_groups_and_data_policies.md

       - name: analyst
     ```

-This one user group will serve three main purpose:
+This user group will serve three main purposes:

 - **API access control** – It defines which Lens APIs a group can access using api_scopes.